-These ABCs form your strategy for requesting more vacation leave.
-Use them along with your free copy of the More Vacation Memo Template.
-For more information, see How to Craft Your Own Vacation Leave Terms.
+These ABCs form your strategy for requesting extra vacation leave.
+Use them along with your free copy of the Request More Vacation Memo Template.
+See How to Craft Your Own Vacation Leave Terms.

 Of course, your manager won’t be offering you extra vacation leave, so the next step is to make your request.
 Even if you feel edgy about asking, it’s imperative that you follow through.